dreamcatcher-tech/network/Inbox/2023-12-19 0945 what we really want is AI programmed systems from the ground up.md

 >[!danger] Depends:

+If we're not programming in pure AI, we're wasting our time.
+We need an AI native system.

 So we need to build a system that can let us architect in natural language, with AI helping to refine the thinking and designs, and then implementing those systems in various concrete forms, like javascript, python, or TLA+

 If we can design our systems in this way, we need not toil nearly as much to keep a system alive and renewable.
 Regeneration of the system is much easier and open to the maximum number of people.